romainl/vim-qf/README.md

 # vim-qf

-**vim-qf**—short for *vim-quickfix*—is a small collection of settings, commands and mappings put together to make working with the location/quickfix list/window smoother.
+**vim-qf**—short for *vim-quickfix*—is a growing collection of settings, commands and mappings put together to make working with the location list/window and the quickfix list/window smoother.

 ## Features

 ### Global features (available from any window)

 - quickfix buffers are hidden from `:ls` and buffer navigation
-- optional mappings for `:cnext`, `:cprevious`, `:lnext`, `:lprevious` that wrap around the beginning and end of the list
-- optional mapping for jumping to and from the location/quickfix window,
-- optional mappings for toggling location/quickfix windows
-- optionally open the location/quickfix window automatically after `:make`, `:grep`, `:lvimgrep` and friends if there are valid locations/errors
 - quit Vim if the last window is a location/quickfix window
 - close the location window automatically when quitting parent window
+- (optional) mappings for `:cnext`, `:cprevious`, `:lnext`, `:lprevious` that wrap around the beginning and end of the list
+- (optional) mapping for jumping to and from the location/quickfix window,
+- (optional) mappings for toggling location/quickfix windows
+- (optional) open the location/quickfix window automatically after `:make`, `:grep`, `:lvimgrep` and friends if there are valid locations/errors

 ### Local features (available only in location/quickfix windows)

 - disable soft-wrapping
 - disable relative numbers
-- optional Ack.vim-inspired mappings
 - filter and restore the current list:

   ![filter](https://romainl.github.io/vim-qf/filter.gif)